NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 If parallel sessions are run, then:

-* A pre-assesment questionnaire is used to create the groups
+* A pre-assessment questionnaire is used to create the groups
 * People are not swapped from group to group

 -- *Slide End* --